-We are excited for the 23-24 school year!
-Thank you to our families for your continued partnership.
-We will continue to follow the guidelines set forth by the State, District, and Health Department regarding all health and safety protocols.
+We hope this handbook helps to answer any questions you may have. pWe will continue to follow the guidelines set forth by the State, District, and Health Department regarding all health and safety protocols.

 Please use this handbook as a resource for you and your child(ren).
-We want to ensure that you and your family understand the procedures and policies in place at KIPP Academy of Opportunity that help us to provide consistency and safety, as well as a well-balanced education for your child(ren).
+We want to ensure that you and your family understand the procedures and policies in place at KIPP Poder Public School Lower School that help us to provide consistency and safety, as well as a well-balanced education for your child(ren).
 A positive and safe school climate improves students' ability to learn and grow.
 It is up to all students, families, teachers and staff to adhere to policies and procedures outlined in this handbook in order to create a nurturing environment where students are excited to learn.